parthh/TwitterBellTest/readme.md

 ## B) The application should be able to display tweets search results based on keywords and hashtags.
 The listed tweets containing images and videos should be viewable and playable respectively.

+## Bonus: While on the map, the app can continuously poll for new tweets, and display them on the map when they are received.

 # Twitter API SDK reference (https://github.com/twitter-archive/twitter-kit-android)
 # Twitter Developer Account if you want to create your own test consumer API key and secret under your own account ( https://developer.twitter.com/en/account/get-started )